ashleychontos/ticguide/README.md

 ```

 ^^ as shown by the progress bar, the program iterated through 64 bash scripts.
 This
-makes sense since TESS is currently on sector 45, which means there are 45 short-cadence
+makes sense since if TESS is currently on sector 45, which means there are 45 short-cadence
 and 19 fast-cadence sectors available (-> 45+19=64).

 Command line easily handles multiple TIC IDs by appending them to a list: